nathaliefil/uroboros/QuickGuide.md

 "hello world";
 ```

 Print is default command and you can omit first keyword, however it is recommended to keep it for greater readability.
-Two first codes
-make the same result.
+As you can see two first codes make the same result.

 ```
 print 2+2*2;